-Hello friends, this post is so special to me because it is exactly one year since I wrote my very first post the day I launched the blog.
-I wanted to share a personal experience that was dear to my heart, so I decided to share my Ireland trip.
-My daughter and I traveled together which was a first and I loved it, she did most of the planning along with the help of some great friends from Ireland and the result was a rockin itinerary.
+Hello friends, this post is so special to me because it was the first trip my daughter and I took together on our own.
+Sarah did most of the planning along with the help of some great friends from Ireland and the result was a rockin itinerary.

 Day 1- Dublin; we arrived at 9 am and hit the ground running, my goal was that we would stay in a variety of accommodations to get the feel for Ireland’s hospitality from a small B & B to a Castle.
 Above is The Dylan a chic boutique hotel located in the old financial district in Dublin.
 I would highly recommend it, a historic building with a well designed interior in Art Deco fashion, impeccable service and a full Irish breakfast.